jhofseth/QED-Vacuum-Thrust-Control/docs/tutorials/hardware_setup.md

 ## Introduction

-This guide helps you transition from software simulations (e.g., simulations/thrust_model.py and ai/navigation.py) to physical hardware prototypes for the QED Vacuum Thrust Control system.
-It covers assembling a basic spherical drone, integrating sensors (IMU, GPS, altimeter, magnetometer, **Hall sensors for MADA convergence**), and prototyping magnetic circuits for low-power testing (scalable to B_opposing >20 T).
+This guide helps you transition from software simulations (e.g., simulations/thrust_model.py and ai/navigation.py) to physical hardware prototypes for the RVG (Refractive Vacuum Gravity) Unified Field propulsion system.
+It covers assembling a basic spherical drone, integrating sensors (IMU, GPS, altimeter, magnetometer, **Hall sensors for MADA convergence**), and prototyping magnetic circuits for low-power testing (scalable to B_opposing >20 T, with some applications requiring >60-90+ T).

 **CRITICAL**: This guide includes mandatory MADA convergence validation steps to ensure magnetic fields are properly opposing.
-Skipping these steps will result in zero thrust and wasted testing effort.
+Skipping these steps will result in zero thrust via the Master Equation of Levitation: F = ∫(Θ_dilaton(B)·∇B²)dV

 Focus: Start with low-power neodymium magnets for safety, then scale to electromagnets.
-Emphasize sensor fusion for real-time navigation and **MADA field monitoring**.
+Emphasize sensor fusion for real-time navigation and **MADA field monitoring for optimal Θ_dilaton enhancement**.

 **Safety Warning**: High magnetic fields and currents can be dangerous.
 Use protective gear, current limits, and test in isolated areas.
-Monitor for thermal overloads (>100°C shutdown) and **magnetic field misalignment (convergence quality < 0.8)**.
+Monitor for thermal overloads (>100°C shutdown) and **magnetic field misalignment (convergence quality < 0.8 means no effective Θ_dilaton)**.

 ---